greg-js/arch-wiki-md-repo/wiki/_content/english/Wine.md

 Please note Wine will still create new file associations and even recreate the file associations if the application sets the file associations again.

+### Prevent new Wine file associations

-To prevent this, edit your `$WINEPREFIX/system.reg` file, Search for `winemenubuilder` and remove `-a`, so you'll get:
+To prevent wine from creating any file associations edit your `$WINEPREFIX/system.reg` file, Search for `winemenubuilder` and remove `-a`, so you'll get:

  `$WINEPREFIX/system.reg`
 ```